-Vendors providing commodities and services under the Exempt List must complete the necessary vendor registration forms.
+Vendors providing commodities and services under the Exempt List must complete the necessary vendor registration forms; but the vendor registration fee is waived if the vendor only provides commodities or services to the spending unit under the Exempt List.

 The following items comprise the non-competitive/exempt list of commodities and services that may be purchased directly by spending units without advertisement or bid.